 The Workforce Investment Act, available for low-income adults and youths, provides professional training to build careers.
 The program helps everyone from single teenage mothers to unemployed adults who need to new skill to find work.
 The WIA provides funding to community colleges and vocational schools who facilitate these programs.
 Note, the programs are only available at select colleges.
 Your local job service office will provide you with a list of participating schools, schedules, and qualification requirements.

-Job Corps, Vocational Schools and Other Programs
+Job Corps, Career Technical Education Centers and Other Free CNA Programs

 Job Corps provides free training at their nationwide campuses.
 The courses are specifically targeted for people between the ages of 16 and 23 who have not yet graduated from high school.
 Through the program, you’ll earn your high school diploma or GED and train for a career at the same time – programs include CNA training.
-Job Corps prepares students for the workforce with on the job training, and you’ll even have the opportunity to earn a salary as you train.
+Job Corps prepares students for the workforce with on-the-job training, and you’ll even have the opportunity to earn a salary as you train.

-Vocational schools also provide free or low-cost training for youths and adults.
+CTE Centers also provide free or low-cost training for youths and adults.
 Check the Office of Vocational and Adult Education website to find out about federally funded programs for vocational and adult education.
 The website provides extensive resources for educational assistance in rural areas.

 Goodwill Industries facilitates free CNA training through their welfare-to-work program.
 The training runs for eight weeks and is free for single parents and other low-income family members.
 Students participate in hands-on clinical training in Goodwill’s day program where they provide care to individuals with disabilities and other special needs.
 Program facilitators and staff members help students prepare for the state exam and assist with job placement after certification.